markjprice/web-dev-ai/Code/TallyProject/project-brief.md

 - View individual responses.
 - View responses even while survey is still open.
 - View pie and bar charts for suitable results.

-### User Interface Styling
+- View report of any duplicate submissions per email/IP/session.

+### Graphics, styling and branding
 - SVG assets for a logo and a survey sketch illustration used on editing pages.
-- The UI uses Pico.css as a baseline, plus a small override file to give TallyApp a subtle brand: gradient header or navbar, colorful logo SVG, light tinted background sections.
+- The UI uses CSS and SVG files to give TallyApp a subtle brand: gradient header or navbar, colorful logo SVG, light tinted background sections.

 ### Data Storage
 - SQLite database.